mathandphysics/voidstar/README.md

 ### Credits, Inspirations, and References

+- This project was conceived of after Stephen Hawking died when I began writing the underlying 3D renderer specifically for a black hole project.
+I was then further inspired by the first photo of a black hole published by the Event Horizon Telescope Collaboration.
+I finally got around to seeing the movie Interstellar in 2023 and was motivated to publish this project to github.

 - The skybox image of the Milky Way galaxy is thanks to the [European Space Agency](https://sci.esa.int/web/gaia/-/the-colour-of-the-sky-from-gaia-s-early-data-release-3-equirectangular-projection)